mackerelio/go-mackerel-plugin-helper/README.md

 ## Tempfile

 `MackerelPlugin` interface has `Tempfile` field.
-The Tempfile is used to calc differences in metrics with `Diff: true`.
+The Tempfile is used to calculate differences in metrics with `Diff: true`.
-If this field is empty, default Tempfile's filename will be generated from plugin filename.
+If this field is omitted, the filename of the temporaty file is automatically generated from plugin filename.

 ### Default value of Tempfile